LUO Shuxian

 Welcome! 欢迎! ようこそ! добро пожаловать!

-I am an assistant professor (tenure-track) in the Department of Asian Studies at the University of Hawaii, Mānoa.
+I am an assistant professor (tenure-track) of International Affairs in Asia at the University of Hawaii, Manoa.
 I was formerly a Stanton Nuclear Security Junior Faculty Fellow at the Council on Foreign Relations, a Taiwan-U.S.-Europe Policy Program Fellow at the German Marshall Fund of the United States, a non-resident China Fellow at the Woodrow Wilson International Center for Scholars, an assistant professor (tenure-track) at the U.S. Naval War College, a non-resident Hans J. Morgenthau Fellow at the Notre Dame International Security Center, a post-doctoral research fellow at the Brookings Institution, and an adjunct lecturer at Johns Hopkins University School of Advanced International Studies (SAIS).

-My other ongoing research projects look at China’s strategy toward North Korea’s nuclear weapons program in the post-Cold War era, cross-Taiwan Strait security, China’s geopolitical and geo-economic interests in the Arctic, and how great powers learn from crises and war.
+My other ongoing research projects look at China’s strategy toward North Korea’s nuclear weapons program in the post-Cold War era, cross-Taiwan Strait security, China’s geo-economic interests in the Arctic, and how great powers learn from crises and war.

 I received my Ph.D. in International Relations from Johns Hopkins SAIS, and hold an M.A. in China Studies and International Economics with a minor in Japan Studies from SAIS, an M.A. in Political Science from Columbia University, and a B.A. in English Literature from Peking University.